Clark–Pratt House

-Clark–Pratt House is a historic home located at Kenton, Kent County, Delaware, USA.
-The house was built about 1880 and is a two-story, five bay, center hall frame dwelling in a combined Italianate / Gothic Revival style.
+Clark–Pratt House is a historic home located in Kenton, Kent County, Delaware, USA.
+The house was built about 1880 and is a two-story, five-bay, center hall frame dwelling in a combined Italianate / Gothic Revival style.
 It is sided in weatherboard and has a gable roof with cross-gable.
 Also on the property are a contributing summer kitchen, privy and small barn/carriage house.

 It was listed on the National Register of Historic Places in 1983.